GfSE/SAF-Specification/stakeholders.md

 * Which Stakeholder Requirements are addressed by System Requirements?

   ***Rationale:  In my role, I need to check whether we fulfill our contract.***
+* Which Stakeholder are relevant to the system and might impose requirements?
 * Which development effort is associated with each individual element?
 * Which functions will the system provide?
 * Who provides the inputs to a critical function?